 I started this blog about meditation and my intent and practice of sitting daily in 2010, at the tail end of 2009.
 Later I began adding posts about other topics related to well-being.
-I later renamed the blog (from The Zafu Report to The Well: bodymindheartspirit) and gave it a new look as well.
+I renamed the blog (from The Zafu Report to The Well: bodymindheartspirit) and gave it a new look as well.

 I love blogging and would do (and have done) it for free!
 I make a small amount of money when you click links in my posts to Amazon.com and then purchase anything.
 I am so not making money for my time spent operating this blog!

-I have run WordAds in the past, until the day I saw an ad for McDonald’s — which with its corporate empire built on low wages and disregard for customers’ health, as well as that of the planet — is about as opposite in values to this blog as possible.
+I have run WordAds in the past, until the day I saw an ad for McDonald’s — which with its international empire built on low wages and disregard for customers’ health, as well as that of the planet — is about as opposite in values to this blog as possible.
 I don’t have any control over which WordAds appear, so I have decided to forego displaying any advertising I don’t control.

 I love getting comments on my blog posts!